Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Related Work

+Although the methods discussed above show higher predictive performance, they do not consider the privacy of data.
+To ensure the privacy of the information, a novel technique called federated learning (FL) has caught the attention of researchers.
+In~\cite{nasser2022lightweight}, authors use the data gathered by individual user entities/equipment utilizing ambient sensors and wearable devices to propose a lightweight FL model that may be used to privately and collectively learn medical symptoms (like COVID-19).
 Moreover, Many FL-based methods for image classification are put forward, like the authors in~\cite{li2021model} proposed MOON framework to deal with the heterogeneity of data distribution among local parties in FL.
-The non-identical (non-IID) data distribution among local models can degrade the overall performance of the global model, so to solve this problem, MOON used a model-based contrastive learning approach.
-It corrects the local model's update by maximizing the similarity of representation learned by the global model and considered the local model.
-In another work ~\cite{jimenez2021memory} early breast cancer prediction is made by a memory-aware curriculum federated learning-based model using mammography images.
-This method prioritizes the training samples, especially those forgotten after the deployment of the global model, and it improves the domain alignment.
+In another work~\cite{jimenez2021memory}, early breast cancer prediction is made by a memory-aware curriculum federated learning-based model using mammography images.
 The system given in~\cite{li2020multi} is performing neuroimage analysis by following an FL-based strategy.
-In ~\cite{zhang2021dynamic} authors used FL for COVID detection using x-ray images.
-Using data from 20 institutions throughout the world, the authors in ~\cite{dayan2021federated} proposed a model called EXAM (electronic medical record (EMR) chest X-ray AI model).
+In~\cite{zhang2021dynamic} authors used FL for COVID detection using x-ray images.
+Using data from 20 institutions throughout the world, the authors in~\cite{dayan2021federated} proposed a model called EXAM (electronic medical record (EMR) chest X-ray AI model).
 However, the model uses inputs of vital signs, laboratory data, and chest X-rays to forecast the future oxygen requirements of symptomatic COVID-19 patients.
 It is heterogeneous but is clinical and image data.
 Unlike these image-based approaches, our proposed method directly works on the sequence data.

-Furthermore, the concept of FL is also extended to deal with time-series data, like in ~\cite{brophy2021estimation} the Ischemic heart disease is detected by training the distributed models using the arterial blood pressure (ABP) readings from a single optical photoplethysmogram (PPG) sensor.
-FL is also gaining popularity in edge computing; for example, ~\cite{mills2021multi} proposed a procedure to improve the performance of FL for local models (edge devices).
+Although there are studies related to medical federated learning, specifically for Oncology and Cancer Research~\cite{chowdhury2021review} along with biases in the genomic data collection to perform federated learning~\cite{boscarino2022federated}, these studies do not present an end-to-end federated learning-based pipeline to perform privacy aware spike sequence classification.